tobkin/marksman-coach/README.md

 #### MLOps
 - Gather official marksmanship procedural guides
 - Gather test video screenshots for UI mockup
+- Label 5 frames of the video in Canva

 #### DevOps
 - No tasks completed yet